 The match was set for SummerSlam 1993.
 In a lengthy and relatively dull main event, Luger defeated the champion, yet oddly via countout.
 As Lex celebrated with other wrestlers and confetti rained down in the arena, Yokozuna slipped away, still clutching his WWF Title.
 In another twist to the tale, Jim Cornette (now acting as Yokozuna’s American spokesperson) declared that the contract Luger signed for the title match stipulated he would not get another opportunity at the championship if he failed to win it.

 As 1993 headed towards its close, Luger and Yokozuna continued to be in each other’s picture leading into Survivor Series.
 Both would lead a team in an elimination match, yet it was not Luger with who Yokozuna had the most memorable exchange.
 The WWF Champion was eliminated from this contest in a double countout with The Undertaker after the Deadman sat up from a Banzai Drop.
 After a loud and shocked crowd reaction, the pair brawled on the outside.
-Luger, who, in theory, could not face Yokozuna for the title anyway, was placed on the backburner.
+In theory, Luger could not face Yokozuna for the title anyway and was placed on the backburner.
 It was now The Undertaker with his eyes fixed upon Yokozuna’s title.

 Feud With The Undertaker, 1994 Royal Rumble